-- 22 An entity shall discontinue the use of the equity method from the date when its investment ceases to be an associate or a joint venture as follows: - (a) If the investment becomes a subsidiary, the entity shall account for its investment in accordance with Ind AS 103, Business Combinations, and Ind AS 110.
+22 An entity shall discontinue the use of the equity method from the date when its investment ceases to be an associate or a joint venture as follows:

 1 Substituted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016.
-Prior to substitution, sub-paragraph read as under:
+Prior to substitution, the sub-paragraph read as under: